The key moment

 A free browser extension that catches the moment you stop thinking while using ChatGPT, Claude, or Gemini.

-⭐ 100+ installs · Free forever · No account required
+⭐ nearly 200 installs · Free forever · No account required

 Try it live